 If a student is admitted to a master's degree program with a thesis option for the degree, a committee to direct the written thesis will be established.
 The thesis must demonstrate the student’s capability for research and independent thought.
-Preparation of the thesis must be in conformity with the Graduate College Guide to Preparing and Submitting a Thesis or Dissertation.
+Preparation of the thesis must conform to the Graduate College Guide to Preparing and Submitting a Thesis or Dissertation.

 The student must submit an official Thesis Proposal Form and proposal to his or her thesis committee.
 Thesis proposals vary by department and discipline.
 Please see your department for proposal guidelines and requirements.
-After signing the form and obtaining committee members’ signatures, the graduate advisor’s signature if required by the program and the department chair’s signature, the student must submit the Thesis Proposal Form with one copy of the proposal attached to the dean of The Graduate College for approval before proceeding with research on the thesis.
+After signing the form and obtaining committee members’ signatures, the graduate advisor’s signature and the department chair’s signature, the student must submit the Thesis Proposal Form with one copy of the proposal attached to the dean of The Graduate College for approval before proceeding with research on the thesis.
 If the thesis research involves human subjects, the student must obtain exemption or approval from the Texas State Institutional Review Board prior to submitting the proposal form to The Graduate College.
 The IRB approval letter should be included with the proposal form.
 If the thesis research involves vertebrate animals, the proposal form must include the Texas State IACUC approval code.
 It is recommended that the thesis proposal form be submitted to the dean of The Graduate College by the end of the student’s enrollment in 5399A.
 Failure to submit the thesis proposal in a timely fashion may result in delayed graduation.

 The thesis committee must be composed of a minimum of three approved graduate faculty members.